xinlet/VAR-LRPS/README.md

    - The processed data are loaded into R.
    - Statistical estimation and model fitting are performed.
    - Demonstration code for estimation can be found at `code/estimation.R`.
+   - It is worth noting that the demonstration code is organised into three main sections:
+      (i) generation of VAR coefficient matrices for each method, (ii) evaluation of predictive performance,
+      (iii) generation of cross-validation (CV) plots.

 3. **Visualisation (Python)**
    - Results from the R estimation step are loaded in Python.